deshartman/mcp-status-callback/test/README.md

 NGROK_CUSTOM_DOMAIN=your_custom_domain
 ```

-The CallbackHandler constructor now requires an options object with the Ngrok auth token:
+The CallbackHandler constructor requires an options object with the Ngrok auth token:

 ```javascript
 // Create a new instance with options